 When you are involved in a motor vehicle accident and the other driver caused that accident, you assume that they would be held responsible for your injuries.
 In most instances, this is the case.
 However, there are times when the driver is involved in an accident while performing their regular job duties.
 This scenario opens the potential for holding not only the employee but the employer responsible as well.

 Determining when an employer is responsible for the actions of an employee is not easy.
-Instead, it comes down to the circumstances of the crash, the statute, and the employer’s role in the incident.
+Instead, it comes down to the causes of the crash, the statute, and the employer’s role in the accident.
 Therefore, if you are involved in an accident with a commercial vehicle or an employee driving a company car, consult with an attorney to see if your case is one that falls under this exception.

 Exploring Employer Liability in Mt.
 Vernon Car Accidents

 When a motor vehicle accident happens and the driver was performing work duties, employers could be liable.
 Determining if you can hold that employer responsible means showing there is legal precedent to assign the responsibility from the employee over to the employer.

 There are a few situations where an employer might be liable for a car accident caused by an employee.

 Sometimes, the employer’s negligence causes the accident – such as negligent hiring or supervision of an employee.
 When a company hires their workers, they are required to make sure that the worker is qualified and will not create hazardous conditions for the public.
 For example, if an employer hires a worker with a history of DUIs and allows them to drive a company vehicle, even though the employer is aware of the worker’s DUI record.
 By failing to exercise their reasonable due diligence and ensuring they put a safe driver behind the wheel of a company vehicle, they could be liable if that driver becomes intoxicated while driving a company car and causes an accident.